AbhiTheModder/understand-smali/DAY-02.md

    * Now go and read <a href="https://github.com/JesusFreke/smali/wiki/Registers"> This wiki</a> two-three-four as many times, until you don't understand it.
 If you're still not able to, then message at <a href="https://t.me/ReverseEngineering0">Telegram group</a>, I'll see where you're facing the issue.
 Then I'll reply you and next day I'll mention that in wiki so others don't face the same issue in future 😀
    * As per user requests, I explained it further from DAY 5, so have a look on them too :)

 **Now I've told every basic thing, for further understanding you should consider reading the smali grammar table.
 Don't learn the table.
 Each time you're modifying any application, have a look on the table.
 Don't worry, gradually you'll learn it.
-You'll find table below 😊😊**
+You can find the table below 😊😊**
 [Smali - Table Of Java Opcode's.pdf](https://github.com/AbhiTheModder/understand-smali/files/8066835/Smali.-.Table.Of.Java.Opcode.s.pdf)

 **Now let's take a simple app to understand editing procedure**